fhoedemakers/PicoSystem_InfoNes/README.md

 # PicoSystem_InfoNes a NES emulator for the Pimoroni PicoSystem RP2040 gaming handheld
+``
+!!!This is a work in progress, there are still lots of things to do Also currently there is no sound output!!!
+``

 Now you can play Nintendo NES games on the [Pimoroni PicoSystem](https://shop.pimoroni.com/products/picosystem) RP2040 gaming handheld.

 ![image](https://github.com/fhoedemakers/PicoSystem_InfoNes/blob/master/assets/PicoSystem.jpg)